 Taking it in

-The fourth characteristic is that the Listener pays attention to the summary and takes it in.
-The Listener either nods in approval, says yes, or amends it by adding something that was not picked up by the Listener.
+The fourth characteristic is that the Talker pays attention to the summary and takes it in.
+The Talker either nods in approval, says yes, or amends it by adding something that was not picked up by the Listener.

 By the way, it’s quite OK if the Talker adds something to what you, the Listener, have said.
 Very often, this helps the Talker better understand what it is that was important to them.
 So, either way: either the Talker keeps nodding to what you’re saying, or it’s an opportunity for them to find something else.
 In both cases, it’s fine.
 And you continue this way: talking, listening, summarizing, taking it in, until the end of the allotted time for the Listener.
 Then, you switch.